WycliffeAssociates/biel-frontend/src/checklist.md

 <!-- todo -->
 check the checklist above
+- Get contact form sorted out with Reuben
+- deepL you i18n stuff to fill it out.
+- breadcrumbs?
+- biome
+- Kill the "is translations Page and old Menu stuff"
+- Double check the sitemap
-Get contact form sorted out with Reuben deepL you i18n stuff to fill it out. breadcrumbs? control deploy scripts via github actions set a cron to pnpm up outdated, run tests, open pull if pass (dependabot ish?.
-Maybe just do dependabot now that it supports pnpm) write some basic smoke tests that go -> build -> get url from build (pages action returns it) -> e2e that against real platform (and no need to doubly configure env, unless I want to pass a different env to it?
+- control deploy scripts via github actions set a cron to pnpm up outdated, run tests, open pull if pass (dependabot ish?.
+Maybe just do dependabot now that it supports pnpm)
+- write some basic smoke tests that go -> build -> get url from build (pages action returns it) -> e2e that against real platform (and no need to doubly configure env, unless I want to pass a different env to it?
 Not sure) https://developers.cloudflare.com/workers/testing/vitest-integration/get-started/ vitest integration testing with workers,
 <!--
 Static index of resources page (For each language)